 SUSTAINABILITY; A CONCEPT I BELIEVE IN, A WORD I DON'T TRUST

 Sustainability.
 A concept I genuinely believe in, but a word I do not trust.
 A word that seems to have lost currency, the more that it is used.
 Perhaps my cynical nature has been accentuated by the context within which I live.
 A context in which the language and discourse of 'Development' and 'Aid' is powerful.
 A context in which people speak in capitalised issues.
 Water and Sanitation, Gender Mainstreaming, HIV/AIDS.
 Of course these issues are of critical importance, but they seem to have gained a holy status that cannot be questioned.
-Their importance and relevance is performed daily, in NGO offices across the city.
+Their importance is performed daily, in NGO offices across the city.